nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 };
 ```

-However there is another problem.
+Yet there is another problem.
 When we create a function in Fable that returns a function it doesn't compile to what we think it would.

 For example: